tomlof/sandlada/python/README.rst

-Python directory of sandlada
+Python directory of såndlada
 ============================

-Please try to make it compliet with sklearn
+Please try to make it compliant with sklearn.